LongMeadowEU/LMEU/index.md

 ---
 ![alt text]({{ site.logo }} "Long Meadow")

-# Integrating Information Systems into your Business
+# Data Engineering - Bringing Data Together in Your Business

 Integrating your business into Information Systems that help you get on with your core business can be difficult.
 A system which works well with your processes and gives you a competitive advantage can be difficult to find.